ttdevelopers/ttapi-html5/README.md

 ttapi-html5
 ===========

-A HTML5 websocket client for turntable
+A HTML5 websocket client for turntable.